 When FOP does not have a specific font at its disposal (because it's not installed in the operating system or set up in FOP's configuration), the font is replaced with "any". "any" is internally mapped to the Base-14 font "Times" (see above).

 Every font contains a particular set of glyphs.
 If no glyph can be found for a given character, FOP will issue a warning and use the glpyh for "#" (if available) instead.
 Before it does that, it consults a (currently hard-coded) registry of glyph substitution groups (see Glyphs.java in Apache XML Graphics Commons).
 This registry can supply alternative glyphs in some cases (like using space when a no-break space is requested).
 But there's no guarantee that the result will be as expected (for example, in the case of hyphens and similar glyphs).
 A better way is to use a font that has all the necessary glyphs.
 This glyph substitution is only a last resort.

-When working with one of these output formats and you're missing a font, just install it in your operating system and they should be available for these renderers.
-Please note that this is not true for other output formats such as PDF or PostScript, that only support custom fonts.
+When working with renderers that supports system fonts (see above table) and you're missing a font, you can just install it in your operating system and it should be available for these renderers.
+Please note that this is not true for output formats, such as PDF or PostScript, that only support custom fonts.

 More information about fonts can be found at Adobe Font Technical Notes.